-- They are always called when the device for which their output is required is in the current CUDA context. - The compute_capability kwarg is not passed to them. - Any use of their results indexes into them using only a tuple of argument types. - For specialized Dispatchers, check whether the result is a dict and index into it accordingly if so.
+- They are always called when the device for which their output is required is in the current CUDA context. - The compute_capability kwarg is not passed to them. - Any use of their results indexes into them using only a tuple of argument types. - With specialized Dispatchers, ensure that the returned dict is indexed into using the appropriate signature.